ZoolanderMicro/hello-world/README.md

 # hello-world
 My first GitHub repository...
 ZoolanderMicro (where small ideas are a big deal) started as a company name to add on order forms.
-With some suppliers, I would user Maker's Dozen as an identity.
+With some suppliers, I would use Maker's Dozen as an identity.
 Though I am an active Maker, I really like the concept of ZoolanderMicro because I have so many small ideas.
 So, in contribution to the Maker Verse, I will be posting my projects here.
 One of my small ideas is to buy the domain name ZoolanderMicro.com.
 Some of my projects may become marketable and could be promoted through a web site, and this repository may be linked to ZoolanderMicro.com.

+Update 10/27/2020...
+I did buy the ZoolanderMicro.com domain, and I have a page up!
+I also added some updated code to my repository.